jjnether/obsidian_backup/jnetherton/DA/Active Orders/111321 - Camp Humphreys.md

 - Big concern is technicians putting their heads inside the control cabinets
 	- are shallower control cabinets possible?
 - OSHA standards??? - NEC70 OSHA

+Need to include verbiage in FAT or Test reports that the switches were tested per IEEE C37.72, C37.74, C37.60, & IEEE386 Need to provide CPC test reports and VI event reports